StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 An alternative way is to include the newly created monitor in a custom StackPack and installing it.

-### Verify that your newly created monitor is working correctly.
+### Verify that your newly created monitor is working correctly

 You can check if your monitor is working correctly by invoking the CLI command: